 - Read the Application: Please read the full application instructions prior to starting your application.

-- Attend an optional information session: We’ll be holding information sessions across the state to answer any questions you may have about the RFP, our participatory grantmaking process, and the new racial justice and racial equity theme.
-RSVP for an information session HERE.
+- Attend an optional information session: We held information sessions across the state to answer questions from prospective grantees about the RFP, our participatory grantmaking process, and the new racial justice and racial equity theme.
+You can watch a recording of this session HERE.

 - Apply: Click HERE to access the full application.
 Proposal narratives and all attachments should be emailed to email@example.com.